About the Author, His Books, and His Projects

 This journey will take him on whirlwind of events that ultimately presents him with an ultimatum of accepting truth, disregarding faith altogether, or continuing a course of self-destruction.

-Dr. Watson is the author of a non-fiction poetry book entitled, “Defeating Cancer One Poem a Day,” due for release July 2, 2019.
+Dr. Watson is the author of a non-fiction poetry book entitled, “Defeating Cancer One Poem a Day,” released June 12, 2019.
 The book contains daily inspirational poems as a dedication to those who have and are battling various forms of cancer.
 Forty-five percent of the proceeds will be evenly distributed among several cancer research and awareness organizations.

 The purpose of this book is to encourage everyone who has been affected by cancer in some form or another, and to increase monetary support that is needed to find a cure for defeating and ultimately eradicating all cancers.